tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 A known limitation is that tinacms doesn't load assets correct when the admin is deployed to a subpath: (e.g: `https://jamespohalloran.github.io/my-site-root/admin/`).
 We have an [incoming update](https://github.com/tinacms/tinacms/pull/3911) to support this use-case.

+###### 4. User has pushed the development admin/index.html to production

+When you run `tinacms dev` locally, Tina will generate a development admin.html file, which loads its assets from localhost.
+For production, this file should be built in CI using `tinacmd build`.
+If the developer manually removes the file from their .gitignore, they may run into this issue.

 #### Environment variables

 Assuming that your Tina `clientID` and `token` are setup as environment variables, you will need to add those to the GitHub Secrets for your project.
 The secrets we used in the code snippet above were `TINA_PUBLIC_CLIENT_ID` & `TINA_TOKEN`